-The results of magneto telluric surveys show two high-resistivity zones having a flower-shape structure, especially in the deeper part.
+The results of AMT surveys show two high-resistivity zones having a flower-shape structure, especially in the deeper part.
 These high resistivity zones overlap with the low saline concentration zones.
 The overlapping suggests the infiltration of the fresh water from the surface into the deeper part through permeable structures.
 One of the two high-resistivity zones corresponds to the position of the Omagari fault.
 Therefore, the Omagari fault is believed to be permeable.
-Oil/gas shows exist near the surface position of the Omagari Fault, and the Omagari fault includes a wide damage zone that is a permeable structure as classified by Caine et al. (1996).
+Gas shows exist near the surface position of the Omagari Fault, and the Omagari fault includes a wide damage zone that is a permeable structure as classified by Caine et al. (1996).
 This information supports the previous surmise.

-In addition, the other high-resistivity zone appears to be a permeable structure like the damage zone of the Omagari fault.
+The other high-resistivity zone appears to be a permeable structure like the damage zone of the Omagari fault.
 The fracture zone, similar to the damage zone of the Omagari fault, is distributed in the borehole intersected by the other.
 Therefore, the Omagari fault may be distributed in the other zone and form over-step structures.

-Keywords: fault, damage zone, resistivity, permeability
+Keywords: fault; damage zone; resistivity; permeability.